 Who is Affected By It?

-EoE is more common in boys: close to 3 out of every 4 children with EoE are male.
-EoE can be diagnosed at any age.
+Eosinophilic Esophagitis (EoE) is more common in boys: close to 3 out of every 4 children with EoE are male.
+EoE can be diagnosed at any age (adults can have food allergies and related conditions as well).
 Unlike other food allergies, which may be outgrown, EoE is thought of as a chronic condition, meaning it will never fully go away once a person develops it.

 EoE is not as common as some other allergic disorders.
 Recent estimates are that EoE affects about 5 or 6 of every 10,000 people in the US.
 The exact number is hard to figure out and this could be on the low end, because awareness and recognition of EoE are increasing.